 Can I make them gluten-free?

 Yes!
 I haven't tested it myself, but I would recommend using a good quality gluten-free self-raising flour.
-As gluten-free bakes are often a bit more fragile, add ¼ tsp of xanthan gum to add more stability to the cupcakes.
+As gluten-free bakes are often a bit more fragile, add ¼ teaspoon of xanthan gum to add more stability to the cupcakes.

 Self-raising flour substitute

 If you don't have any self-raising flour, you can use plain flour instead.
-Use the same amount of plain flour as the recipe calls for, but add 2 tsp of baking powder to it.
+Use the same amount of plain flour as the recipe calls for, but add 2 teaspoon of baking powder to it.

 Make sure to tag me on Instagram and comment below if you try this, or any other of my recipes.
 To pin this recipe and save it for later, use the button on the recipe card or on any of the photos above.